DivineOmega/cachet.php/README.md

 # cachet.php
-JavaScript client library for the Cachet API
+PHP client library for the Cachet API